How Much Does a Roof Wrap Cost?

 Chrome$600 to $900Mirror finish, specialty only2 to 3 yrs

-Most popular roof wrap finish by a significant margin: Gloss black and matte black.
+Most popular roof wrap finish by a wide margin: Gloss black and matte black.
 Both work on virtually any base color and read as an intentional design choice rather than a budget modification.
-On white, silver, and grey cars in particular, a black roof wrap is one of the cleanest and most cost-effective exterior changes you can make.

 What Actually Changes the Price